 Not valuing silence often tells us a lot about our belief systems.
 It can also tell us what’s important to us and what we are trying to avoid.

 The Need for Silence

 We need balance between the noise we encounter and the silence we seek.
 Certainly, a completely silent and isolated existence does not create a healthy mental or spiritual state.
-But our culture is not one where many people live in too much silence.
-In fact, too much noise often lies at the heart of many people’s lives.
+We need connection.
+Our culture is not one where many people live in too much silence, though, and too much noise often lies at the heart of many people’s chaotic lives.

 “Creative engagement with our internal processes allows us to discover more of who we are, to take in previously hidden aspects of ourselves, and to reconfigure ourselves, if we so choose.
 This is what allows us to be more deeply authentic in the present moment.”
 (Bob Edelstein, “The Power of Silence”)

-In other words, we need silence to be who we were made to be and to do what we were purposed to do.
-The Discipline of Silence, Part II looks at the tremendous benefit that silence brings to our existence.
-We’ll look at scripture to discover the role silence plays in our discipleship and in our spiritual growth.
+We need silence to be who we were made to be and to do what we were purposed to do.
+There is tremendous benefit from regular silence, including in our discipleship and in our spiritual growth.